Private Tai Chi Lessons

 Why Private Lesson?

-Have you experienced in a group class where you couldn't keep up with the instruction or you wanted more feedback?
-I've seen students who got discouraged to continue because of other fast learners in the class.
-Learning Tai Chi is not about how fast you can learn forms.
-It's a personal journey to find peace and confidence within yourself.
+Most Tai Chi classes accept new students every week, so the teacher (normally only one) can't really accommodate each student with different levels/progress in the same class.
+When you can't keep up with the instruction, you don't probably feel comfortable to ask the teacher to hold the class.
+Learning Tai Chi shouldn't be frustrating because It's a journey to find peace and confidence within yourself.
 Tai Chi requires learning about the right foundation from the beginning.
-In a private lesson, you can learn Tai Chi correctly at your own pace with confidence.
-I customize lessons based on your learning style and offer tools such as videos, written instructions, and helpful tips so that you can practice at home between lessons.
+I've met some students who practiced Tai Chi for 20-30 years, but their movement wasn't flowing because they must have not learned the basics correctly.
+My students who only learned for 2 months could do better than them!
+I offer you a comfortable environment where you can learn Tai Chi correctly at your own pace with confidence.
+I customize lessons based on your learning style and offer tools such as videos, written instructions, and helpful tips throughout your journey so that you can practice at home between lessons.

 What Do I Learn?